kujiy/docker-connect-host-to-guest/README.md

-# Connect Docker HOST os to Docker Containers Using container's names etc
+# Docker HOST os to Docker Containers
-## (I mean) Connect Docker host OS to guest OS by container names, domain names and hostnames of containers.
+## Connect Docker host OS to guest OS by container names, domain names and hostnames.
 ### docker-connect-host-to-guest

 This tool allows you to connect your Docker host OS to Docker guest OS using